50 Cent Continues Feud With Lala Kent, Likens Her Appearance To ‘Vanderpump Rules’ Co-Star James Kennedy

 In the comments section, Lala’s castmate, Jax Taylor, came to her defense and stated that she’s been sober for over a year.

-Bravo noted that 50 cent first took issue with Lala and her fiance, Randall Emmett, in April after claiming Randall owed him $1 million.
+Bravo noted that 50 Cent first took issue with Lala and her fiance, Randall Emmett, in April after claiming Randall owed him $1 million.
 However, after the producer paid back the loan, the spat seemed to have subsided.

 As reported by The Inquisitr, however, it seems that Lala reignited the feud after she brought up 50 Cent’s past comments during her recent appearance on Watch What Happens Live with Andy Cohen.
-Since the episodes aired on September 12, 50 Cent has been posting numerous pictures of the television personality on his Instagram account.
+Since the episode aired on September 12, 50 Cent has been posting numerous pictures of the television personality on his Instagram account.
 In the captions, he has implied that The Row actress has a drug problem and continually calls her a “drunk.”